Palestinian Village Leagues: Israeli support

 The Israeli government offered the Village Leagues significant support, including both financial, administrative, and legal support.
 Financially, the Israeli government gave the Village Leagues tens of millions of Israeli new shekels per year.
 Administratively and legally, the Israeli government pressured rural Palestinian politicians to join the Leagues, restricted funding and approval for development projects in Palestine not run by the Leagues, refused to grant travel permits to Palestinians unless those permits were approved by the Leagues, and subsidised the purchases of essential materials by League supporters.
 Development projects built by the Leagues were frequently built to be dependent on the Israeli electric and water grids.
 The Israeli government also provided weapons and military training to the Village Leagues, particularly following Yusuf Khatib's assassination in 1981.
+According to Geoffrey Aronson, "the raison d'être of the Leagues was to complement other aspects of Israeli policy.
+Their dependence upon Israel for political support, funds, and later physical protection was a deliberate element of government policy.
+If the mayors were instruments of the PLO, as Israel claimed, the Leagues would advance Israeli influence."

 The Israeli government's support for the Village Leagues was part of a wider strategy in the late 1970s and 1980s in which it aimed to degrade the influence of the PLO and secular nationalist ideals within Palestinian society by promoting traditional clan (hamula) structures and fundamentalist religious institutions.
 In that strategy, the Israeli government simultaneously moved to repress pro-nationalist structures, including banning the National Guidance Committee and increasing censorship of Palestinian newspapers.
 In March 1982, the Israeli government forcibly disbanded the elected city council of Al-Bireh, provoking a significant wave of protests in Palestine, in the wake of which the government moved to disband more Palestinian city councils and to dismiss Palestinians mayors seen as pro-PLO.
 In June 1982, Israel invaded Lebanon, aiming to end the Palestinian insurgency in South Lebanon and install a pro-Israel government.
 The Israeli government would also step up its restrictions on Palestinian universities, seen as nationalist hotspots, including arrests of student leaders and forced closures, such as with Birzeit University, which was forcibly closed fourteen times between 1979 and 1988.

 By late June 1982, Milson was claiming that the PLO and its supporters were "confused, disorganized and have no place to go."
+Sharon proclaimed that the Village Leagues were "the most important turning point in Judea and Samaria in the last fifteen years."